 In previous works, Robert has explored the politics of spectatorship by reworking seminal avant-garde performances in ways that complicate their racial and gendered readings.
 For this new performance, poetry and music are merged into a “live collage” that includes a new painting by Lucy McKenzie, and references to Harlem Renaissance cabaret singer Jimmie Daniels, who was once romantically involved with Philip Johnson; Samuel Beckett’s Quad (1981); David Hammons’ In the Hood (1993); lyrics by Josephine Baker; and texts by Jayne Cortez, Marguerite Duras, Audre Lorde, and Lorenzo Thomas.
 Robert’s layered performance turns the Glass House into an arena where exposure, representation, and power can be thought anew.

-Imitation of Lives is co-curated by Cole Akers (The Glass House) and Charles Aubin (Performa), and co-commisioned by The Glass House and Performa for Performa 17.
+Imitation of Lives is co-curated by Cole Akers (The Glass House) and Charles Aubin (Performa), and co-commissioned by Performa and The Glass House for Performa 17.